tecnickcom/binsearch/README.md

 * **category**    Libraries
 * **license**     MIT (see LICENSE)
+* **author**      Nicola Asuni
+* **copyright**   2017-2018 Nicola Asuni - Tecnick.com
 * **link**        https://github.com/tecnickcom/binsearch

 ## Description

 The functions provided here allows to search big-endian unsigned integers in a binary file made of adjacent constant-length binary blocks sorted in ascending order.

-For example, the first 4 bytes of each 8-bytes blocks below represent a uint32 in big-endian.
+For example, the first 4 bytes of each 8-bytes blocks below represent a `uint32` in big-endian.
 The integers are sorted in ascending order.

 ```